An upper bound conjecture for the Yokota invariant: The Fourier Transform

-The Yokota invariant does not change when performing a Whitehead move on an edge colored with $\Omega$ (Proposition \ref{prop:yokota}.\ref{prop:whit}).
-Therefore, we can change $\Gamma$ to be a ``bicycle'' graph as in \ref{fig:bycicle}, with some circles connected linearly by segments; since a Whitehead move does not change the genus of the regular neighborhood, there are $g$ circles.
+Therefore, we can desingularize and then apply Whitehead moves to $\Gamma$ until it becomes a ``bicycle'' graph as in Figure \ref{fig:bycicle}, with some circles connected linearly by segments; since desingularizing and performing a Whitehead move do not change the genus of the regular neighborhood, there are $g$ circles.
 Because of the bridge rule \ref{prop:bridge}, the Kauffman bracket is $0$ unless the colors of every connecting edge is $0$, and therefore